-The day of Arafah is also significant because Allah swore by this Day in Surah al Burooj.
-It is known that Allah swears by nothing except that which is great and mighty!
-So the Day of Arafah is great significant:
+The day of Arafah is also significant because Allah swore by this day in Surah al Burooj.
+It is known that Allah swears by nothing except that which is great and mighty, so the Day of Arafah is greatly significant:

 "By the sky containing great stars.
 And [by] the promised Day.
 And [by] the witness and what is witnessed" (85: 1-3)

-"The promised day is the Day of Resurrection, the witnessed day is the Day of ‘Arafaah, and the witnessing day is Friday."
+"The promised day is the Day of Resurrection, the witnessed day is the Day of ‘Arafah, and the witnessing day is Friday."
 (Tirmidhi)

 "It expiates the sins of the past year and the coming year."
 (Muslim)